Rationing during World War II: England

 Hugh Jones

 I grew up in Britain during the war, and still recall some details of the rationing.
 We got 26 eggs a year, a store would have a notice as to what egg allocation it had, 1 to 26.
 Bread was the last thing to be rationed, that was the time when Holland was being liberated.
 People kept hens for the eggs and meat, fed them toasted bread, well my parents did.
 The Isle of Mann was the only place where milk was not rationed, for obvious reasons.
 It was 2 ounces of butter and 4 ounces of margarine a week.
-My mother was a taylor, and she took old cloths apart and remade the material into clothing for us.
-Ration books came in different colours, one for adults, children, and a green coloured ration book for expectant mothers, which was for the infant.
+My mother was a tailor, and she took old cloths apart and remade the material into clothing for us.
+Ration books came in different colors, one for adults, children, and a green colored ration book for expectant mothers, which was for the infant.
 A green ration book brought an allocation of orange juice concentrate, no one else got that.

 Sources